 Socialize Kittens/Puppies: 5-8 weeks old.
 Kittens/puppies need to be socialized to prepare them for adoption.

 Our teams of foster parents are dedicated to giving young animals a second chance at life.
 Without the help of invaluable volunteers like you, who open their hearts and homes to animals in need, many would not find their way into a loving permanent home.
 The Rhode Island SPCA is continually seeking new Foster Parents, so if you know someone who may be interested in joining our program, please have them call 401-438-8150 for more information.

-The Rhode Island SPCA asks from you as Foster Parents to provide, water, shelter, socialization and lots of love.
-The RISPCA provides all the necessary food, supplies, veterinary care and medicine.
+The Rhode Island SPCA asks you as Foster Parents to provide, water, shelter, socialization and lots of love.
+The RISPCA provides all the necessary food, supplies, veterinary care, and medicine.
 (Items bought outside the program or veterinarian care not provided by RISPCA vet staff will not be reimbursed.)

 If you live in an apartment, please confirm that your landlord will allow pets.
 This is absolutely required, as we contact landlords with every application and will deny a foster application without landlord approval.